ianstormtaylor/slate/docs/reference/models/block.md

 A block node in a Slate [`Document`](./document.md).
 Block nodes implement the [`Node`](./node.md) interface.

-Block nodes may contain nested block nodes (both void and non-void), inline nodes, text nodes and just regular DOM elements (with `contentEditable = {false}`).
-Block nodes always contain at least one text node child.
+Block nodes may contain nested block nodes, inline nodes, and text nodes—just like in the DOM.
+They always contain at least one text node child.

 - [Properties](#properties)
   - [`data`](#data)